 Who knew there were so many trucks?
 And daredevils wanting to play “Chicken” with trucks.
 At one point I dozed off and woke up to see – skittering towards us out of the blizzard (at speed) – a car in OUR LANE (at speed) with a huge truck in its lane.
 Yes, at speed.
 We were all at speed!

 “Is okay!
-Is okay!” said my driver, Tatyana, patting my arm, as I hurriedly texted Billy the details of my travel insurance policy.
+Is okay!” said my driver, Tatyana, patting my arm (with one hand off the steering wheel!
+At speed, need I add!), as I hurriedly texted Billy the details of my travel insurance policy.
 “Russian drrrivers!
 Crrrazy!” she said, rolling her eyes (and her Rs).
 “Da!”
 I thought, with one eye on the speedometer (120 km per hour!) as we shot past a fresh wreath on the snowbank to our left followed by about 100 feet of charred car remains.

 Rather like Los Angeles, I was very relieved when we came upon a huge accident-induced traffic jam, until Tatyana (who could have given Lewis Hamilton a run for his money), whizzed off the road to make a massive detour through several snow-submerged villages, linked by extremely narrow one-lane roads.
 The only signs of life were gigantic Newfoundland type dogs on long chains in people’s front drives.
 Oh, and one guy ahead of us who seemed to be digging himself out of a snow drift.
 Amazingly, about half an hour later, we came out on the main road, ahead of the traffic.
 If that had been me driving, we’d have come out two or three hours later in exactly the same spot we went in (that actually happened to me in Central Park once).